The beautiful, half-moon fan-tailed betta fish is one of the most low-maintenance pets.

 Just because they are pretty doesn't mean they are hard to take care of.
-Bettas are common in countertop settings inside a glass vase with little more than floating vegetation to keep them company.
-You can find them at almost any pet store.
+Bettas (Betta Splendens) are common in countertop settings inside a glass vase with little more than floating vegetation to keep them company.
+They are relatively easy fish for beginners to care for, and you can find them at almost any pet store.

-The betta’s full name is actually the Siamese fighting fish due to its discovery in freshwater Asian rice paddies–areas susceptible to drought and notorious for wagered fish battles.
-Because of its limited aquatic habitat, bettas developed a lung-like organ that allows them to obtain oxygen through the air, not just by passing water over their gills.
+Bettas are also known as the Siamese fighting fish.
+They were found in Thailand in freshwater Asian rice paddies--areas susceptible to drought and notorious for wagered fish battles.
+Because of their limited aquatic habitat, bettas developed a lung-like organ, the labyrinth organ, that allows them to obtain oxygen through the air at the surface of the water, not just by passing water over their gills.

-This adaptation classifies them as a labyrinth fish.
-This means they can survive for a small amount of time outside of water!
-It is also the reason they are able to survive in fish bowls lacking water flow for oxygen.
+This adaptation classifies them as labyrinth fish.
+This means they can survive for a small amount of time outside of the water!
+It is also the reason they can survive in fishbowls lacking water flow for oxygen.
 However, water quality is always important in fish care.
 Bettas will have a much better caliber of life if they are in a small, slightly filtered tank with good water conditions instead of a vase.

-Bettas, especially males, are aggressive.
+Bettas are known as aggressive fish, especially male betta fish.
 They will fight other betta tankmates, so keep them separated.
-Females can sometimes get along with other non-betta tropical fish, brine shrimp, or other aquarium fish.
+Females can sometimes get along with other non-betta tropical fish like tetras, brine shrimp, or other aquarium fish.
 But even a male betta and female betta cannot cohabitate in a community tank.

-Bettas like to have a place to hide such as floating live plants.
-They feed on floating foods, preferring bloodworms, brine shrimp, daphnia, and specialized betta pellets.
-They are carnivores so don't feed them fish flakes!
-Feed them as much as they will eat in two minutes.
-Diet is important for maintaining coloration in their flowing fins.
+Bettas like to have a place to hide, such as floating live plants.
+They feed on live food, preferring bloodworms, brine shrimp, daphnia, larvae, and specialized betta pellets.
+They are carnivores so don't feed them regular fish food!
+Instead, feed them as much as they will eat in two minutes.
+Diet is important for maintaining coloration in their flowing long fins.

 Bettas' average life span is 2-3 years.

 Do you have a betta fish?
-Tell us about it in the comments below!
+Tell us on our Wide Open Pets Facebook page!